openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/IPCKit/cj-apis-rpc.md

 public static func create(name: String, size: Int32): Ashmem
 ```

-**Description:** Static method that creates an Ashmem object by copying the file descriptor (fd) of an existing Ashmem object.
+**Description:** A static method that creates an Ashmem object by copying the file descriptor (fd) of an existing Ashmem object.
 Both Ashmem objects point to the same shared memory region.

 **System Capability:** SystemCapability.Communication.IPC.Core